undefined-moe/cerberus/README.md

 ## Roadmap

-- [ ] More frequent challenges (each solution only grants a few accesses): stateful challenge
+- [x] More frequent challenges (each solution only grants a few accesses)
-- [ ] More frequent challenge rotation (per week -> per request)
+- [x] More frequent challenge rotation (per week -> per request)
 - [ ] Configurable challenge difficulty for each route
 - [ ] block_only" mode to serve as a blocklist even a route is not protected by PoW challenge
 - [ ] RandomX PoW
 - [ ] I18n
 - [ ] Non-AI mascot

+## Aggressive challenge policy

+This is the first divergence from Anubis.
+Now, we require a user to repeat the challenge every few accesses.
+This is to ensure that we waste an attacker's computational resources to the extent that it becomes non-sustainable for the attacker to perform the attack.

+This will surely slow down legitimate users, but we believe that this is a necessary evil to protect our infrastructure.
+After all, a slow down is better than a complete outage.

 ## Development